Othent/docs/developers/othent-mobile.md

 });
 ```

 Once this event has been emitted by Othent Mobile you can start using the API methods safely.
-Here's an example login after the Api has been injected:s
+Here's an example login after the API has been injected:s

 ```javascript
 addEventListener("arweaveWalletLoaded", () => {